Szpilman2/FTPSERVER/README.md

 # FTP SERVER

-Simple FTP Server Implemented in C++
+FTP, or File Transfer Protocol, is a standard network protocol used to transfer files from one host to another over a TCP-based network, such as the internet or an intranet.
+An FTP server is a software application or service running on a server that provides the functionality for clients to connect and perform file-related operations like uploading, downloading, renaming, and deleting files.

+FTP operates on a client-server model, where the client initiates a connection to the server to perform file transfer operations.
+The server manages access to files and directories, and it authenticates users who connect to it.
+FTP uses two separate channels for communication:

+* Control Channel: This channel is used for sending commands from the client to the server and receiving responses. (implemented :white_check_mark:)

+* Data Channel: This channel is used for the actual transfer of files. (implemented :white_check_mark:)

+This project is a basic FTP server implemented in C++ that utilizes a JSON configuration file to configure both the server and client.
+Note that certain sections of this file have been omitted in my implementation, but customization can be easily performed if desired.

 ### Prerequisites

 To compile this project, you require the jsonCpp library.
 You can obtain jsonCpp by using the command ```sudo apt install libjson-cpp-dev```.
 Please note that this command specifically applies to Debian-based Linux distributions.
 For other distributions, alternative commands can be found easily through online search.

-For experienced users, you may refer to the instructions provided on the official jsonCpp GitHub repository ['Link'](https://github.com/open-source-parsers/jsoncpp).
+For experienced users, you may refer to the instructions provided on the official jsonCpp GitHub repository [Link](https://github.com/open-source-parsers/jsoncpp).

 ## Getting Started